JJPMaster/headfuck/README.md

 * **# displays the first ten rows of the matrix**
 * **! reads and interpret the contents of a file**
 * **& dumps the outputs of the code to a file**

-It adds I/O and 2-D arrays on top of the functionalities of basic Brainfuck.
+Headfuck adds I/O and 2-D arrays on top of the functionalities of basic Brainfuck.